 Surface marker buoys (SMBs) allow divers to mark boundaries for mapping, alert boat traffic, or provide a a visual reference.
 I learned the proper techniques for deploying marker buoys at the surface and at depth.

-The Boat Diver course expanded my knowledge about boats from small to large.
-I learned about terminiology, diving procedures, how to enter and exit the boat, stow my gear and use safety equipment and how to make a distress call on the marine radio.
+This course expanded my knowledge about diving from small to large vessels.
+I learned diving procedures and terminiology, how to enter and exit the boat, stow my gear, use safety equipment and how to make a distress call on the marine radio.

 Coral AWARE Conservation Diver